-- self-induced intoxication, in relation to a person, means any intoxication of the person except intoxication that - (a) is involuntary; or - (b) results from fraud, sudden or extreme emergency, accident, reasonable mistake, duress or force; or - (c) results from the administration of a drug - (i) for which a prescription from a person authorised under an Act to prescribe the drug is required; and - which is administered for (ii) purpose, the and in accordance with the dosage level. recommended the by prescribing the person drug or in the instructions, in relation to the drug, of the manufacturer of the drug; or - (d) results from the administration of a drug - (i) for which no prescription is required; and s.
-11C

-(ii) which is administered for purpose, and accordance with the dosage level, recommended the in instructions, in relation to drug, the of the manufacturer of the drug.
+- self-induced intoxication, in relation to a person, means any intoxication of the person except intoxication that - (a) is involuntary; or - (b) results from fraud, sudden or extreme emergency, accident, reasonable mistake, duress or force; or - (c) results from the administration of a drug - (i) for which a prescription from a person authorised under an Act to prescribe the drug is required; and - which is administered for (ii) purpose, and in accordance with the dosage level, recommended by the person prescribing drug or in the instructions, in relation to the drug, of the manufacturer of the drug; or - (d) results from the administration of a drug - (i) for which no prescription is required; and s.
+11C which is administered for (ii) purpose, and accordance the with dosage level, recommended the in instructions, in relation to the drug, the of manufacturer of the drug.